schlomo/sops-check/docs/design.md

 this:

 - Recursively scan a directory tree (such as a Git repository) for SOPS encrypted files.
-It should support all file formats supported by SOPS itself.
+- It should support all file formats supported by SOPS itself.
-- Extract trust anchors from SOPS encrypted files in order to match them against a set of user-defined rules.
+- Extract trust anchors from SOPS encrypted files to match them against a set of user-defined rules.
 - Report check results back to the user.

-The rule engine needs to support the following functionality:
+The rules engine needs to support the following functionality:

 - Matching of a trust anchor ("match")
   - **Example**: The trust anchor is an AWS KMS Key with the ARN